 Business Programs Accreditation

-The Tagliatela School of Business and Leadership at Albertus Magnus has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+The Tagliatela School of Business and Leadership at Albertus Magnus has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11960 Quivira Road, Suite 300, Overland Park, Kansas, USA.
 For a listing of accredited programs, click here.

 2020-2021 Public Disclosure of Student Achievement